US women's hockey players threaten boycott over wages - News 12 Now

 The team announced Wednesday that they will not participate in the International Ice Hockey Federation tournament that begins March 31, 2017, in Plymouth, Michigan.
 (AP Photo/Mark Humphrey, File)

-The U.S. women’s hockey team is threatening to boycott the upcoming world championships on home ice over a wage dispute with USA Hockey.
+The U.S. women’s hockey team announced Wednesday that it will boycott the upcoming world championship tournament on home ice unless there is significant progress in settling a wage dispute with USA Hockey.

-The team announced Wednesday that they will not participate in the International Ice Hockey Federation tournament that begins March 31 in Plymouth, Michigan.
-Two spokesmen for USA Hockey did not immediately respond to messages seeking comment.

-Players say they informed USA Hockey that they would not report to training camp next Wednesday unless meaningful progress is made on fair support and wages.
+Players said they informed USA Hockey that they would not report to training camp next Wednesday without clear steps toward what they hope is a four-year contract.
 The U.S. is the defending champion after winning the gold medal last year.

 The players have had contracts only in Olympic years and are seeking a deal that covers them in all other years.
-According to the statement released by a law firm representing players, USA Hockey has paid players $1,000 a month during their six-month Olympic residency period and “virtually nothing” the rest of the time.
+According to Lamoureux-Davidson and the law firm representing players, USA Hockey has paid players $1,000 a month during their six-month Olympic residency period and nothing the rest of the time.

+“They’re looking for support for every year so that they don’t have to have second and third jobs and don’t have to have family supporting them,” Langel said by phone, adding that players are looking for a four-year contract and have been for more than a year.

 “We all want to go play,” she said.
 “But it’s been 14 months and we haven’t seen progress, so if there’s progress within the next week and a half, we’ll see.
 But there needs to be significant steps taken and hopefully USA Hockey finds this significant enough to want to start making progress with us.”